mehdighallam6/authguard/README.md

 # AuthGuard

-This is a web application built using Vue.js and Laravel with Inertia.js.
-The app manages OTP codes with a secret key, implements role-based access control using Spatie Permissions, and integrates an API for requesting OTP codes.
+AuthGuard is a web application built using Vue.js and Laravel with Inertia.js.
+It manages OTP codes using a secret key, implements role-based access control with Spatie Permissions, and provides an API for requesting OTP codes.

+🚀 Think of it like Google Authenticator, but instead of scanning a QR code, you manually enter a secret key to generate OTPs.

 ## Features